RoundingWell/care-ops-frontend/README.md

 ## Font Awesome

 This project uses [Font Awesome Pro](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro) and should be setup globally to work with npm for devs.
+[Logging into the doc page](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro) will provide the license needed.

 Icons are loaded with subsetting.
 To use an icon with Font Awesome it needs to be set in `package.json`